 First, we need "Describe" permissions to autoscaling and EC2 -- this helps us learn what instances you have running.
 It doesn't give us any information about what's running on them, just things like the instance type, the instance ID, whether it's on or off, and more.
 (Check out the AWS documents on EC2 or autoscaling for more.)
 All we get is metadata, no application data or application access.

 After we have that, we need information from CloudWatch.
 We can't crunch numbers for metrics we don't have access to, so if you don't have CloudWatch running or don't have the CloudWatch memory agent installed, you won't get the full benefit of our optimization.
-But still -- no access to your system for us, only knowledge about what the resource utilization of your workloads is.
+But rest assured -- we don't need direct access to your system, just big-picture knowledge about the resource utilization of your workloads.
+Your privacy and security will always be our top concern.